TimeCaps: Capturing Time Series Data With Capsule Networks

 \subsection{Implementation}

 We used Keras and Tensorflow libraries for the development.
-For the training procedure, we trained the network for 35 epochs and we used Adam optimizer with an initial learning rate of 0.001 and the $\lambda$ defined in Eq. \ref{eq:loss} is set to 0.5.
+We trained the network for 50 epochs and we used Adam optimizer with an initial learning rate of 0.001 and $\lambda$ defined in Eq. \ref{eq:loss} set to 0.5.
 The models were trained on GTX-1080 and V100 GPUs,